Rich Ray Art Process Development - Limited Edition Canvas Print

 Each piece of art is crafted with layers of different textures and mediums.
 This process has been the focus of my work for the past three years.
-It involves acrylic painting, photography, inks, oil sticks and pastels.
+It involves acrylic painting, design, photography, inks, oil sticks and pastels.

 The final art work is designed in a photo editor program.
 This technology gives me creative freedom to add in my abstract paintings and photography.